 Not only is this skin protectant packed with free radical-fighting antioxidants, moringa seed extract actually prevents pollution particles from adhering to skin.
-Its moisturizing and anti-inflammatory properties have made it staple of Ayurvedic medicine.
+Its moisturizing and anti-inflammatory properties have made it staple of Ayurvedic medicine, since it originated in India thousands of years ago.
 You'll find it in Guards Up Daily Mineral Sunscreen Broad Spectrum SPF 35.

 Niacinamide, aka vitamin B3, is a hero ingredient.
 It’s well known for brightening and so much more, like minimizing the appearance of pores, improving uneven skin tone, boosting elasticity, and strengthening your skin’s overall surface.
-That's why it's so beneficial in our Stroke of Brilliance Brightening Serum and Vacation Eyes Brightening Eye Gel.
+That's why it's so beneficial in our Stroke of Brilliance Brightening Serum and Out of Sight Dark Spot Gel.
 It’s also very calming and anti-inflammatory, which is why it’s often used in anti-breakout products (like our Just Breathe Clarifying Serum).

 A more severe type of inflammatory acne caused by a bacteria known as p. acne.
 These hard pimples live beneath the surface of the skin, can be swollen, and are usually painful.
 These are best treated by a dermatologist-prescribed medication.

 NPE a surfactant that was widely used in detergent and pesticide formulations and as an emulsifier.
 In some studies, NPE has been associated with hormone disruption, extreme aquatic toxicity, irritation, reproductive harm, and birth defects.
 Although it is restricted in the European Union, it is not regulated in the United States.